Urus Khan

-Urus had varying Perso-Arabic spellings including: اوروس, اورس, ارس and was varyingly transliterated as: Orys, Arys, Yrys, or Orys) (died 1377) was the eighth Khan of the White Horde and a disputed Khan of the Blue Horde; he was a direct descendant of Genghis Khan.
+Urus had varying Perso-Arabic spellings including: اوروس, اورس, ارس and was varyingly transliterated as: Orys, Arys, Yrys, or Orys) (died 1377), also known as Oros, was the eighth Khan of the White Horde and a disputed Khan of the Blue Horde; he was a direct descendant of Genghis Khan.
 Urus himself was the direct ancestor of the khans of the Kazakh Khanate.

 Ancestry

 The descent of Urus, according to the genealogical information of the Jāmiʿ al-tawārīkh, the Muʿizz al-ansāb and the Tawārīḫ-i guzīdah-i nuṣrat-nāmah was as follows: Genghis Khan - Jochi - Tuqa-Timur - Uz-Timur/Urung-Timur - Achiq - Taqtaq - Timur Khwaja - Badiq - Urus.
 However, the fictional descent from Jochi's son Orda found in older literature continues to be cited in many works.

 The word Urus has multiple meanings in Turkic languages.
 One means "battle" and "warlike", thus Urus-Muhammad can be interpreted as Warlike-Muhammad.
 Another meaning of the word Urus is "Russian" in the Turkic languages and his mother was presumably a Russian princess, a fact he later exploited to press his claims in Russia.
 The third version interprets it as unity and blessing from Kipchak-Turkic.
 There is no order in the coins of Urus-khan himself – Urus, Arus, Urs, Ursh.